 So you want to stop drinking soda.
 Now what?

 If you’re a frequent soda drinker, there are steps you can take to reduce your soda intake.

 Try quitting soda completely

 Some people have success simply quitting soda cold turkey.
 This is difficult for many people, as you may be used to drinking soda for meals and you may not have found another alternative.
 You can start by simply documenting how many sodas you drink per day or per week.
 Then try eliminating one soda at a time – preferably swapping it out for something like water or unsweetened tea.
 You may not even notice the difference from cutting one soda per day, but your body definitely will!

 Avoid equally harmful beverages

-Many sugary iced teas, artificial “juice” drinks and sugary coffee beverages are almost as bad if not worse than sodas.
-Ideally, look for no or low-calorie options, or try to find lower sugar and lower calorie options.
+Many sugary iced teas, artificial “juice” drinks, and sugary coffee beverages are almost as bad if not worse than sodas.
+Ideally, look for no or low-calorie options, or try to find lower-sugar and lower-calorie options.
 You don’t want to take the effort to break your soda habit only to start another unhealthy habit.

 Use diet sodas only as a stopgap measure

-Diet or zero calorie sodas do have zero calories when compared to regular soda, but there’s good evidence that they’re not healthy either.
+Diet or zero-calorie sodas do have zero calories when compared to regular soda, but there’s good evidence that they’re not healthy either.
 Diet soda has the same corrosive effects on your teeth, but they’ve also been linked to metabolic syndrome – a precursor to diabetes.

-It’s not clear what causes this, but artificial sweeteners may still stimulate your brain’s desire for sugar even though they’re low or zero calorie.
+It’s not clear what causes this, but artificial sweeteners may still stimulate your brain’s desire for sugar even though they’re low or zero calories.
 There’s also evidence that they can cause other effects that can lead to high blood sugar.